 1965 Producer Lore Noto makes his Broadway debut with The Yearling, a musical adaptation of the film of the same title, as a follow-up to his phenomenal Off-Broadway success, The Fantasticks.
 But after the 3-performance flop of The Yearling at the Alvin Theatre, Noto never produces again.
 The musical stars David Wayne and Carmen Alvarez, and is directed by Lloyd Richards, later dean of the Yale School of Drama.

-1992 The songwriting team of Lynn Ahrens and Stephen Flaherty returns to Broadway with My Favorite Year, a musical adaptation of the film of the same title, starring Tim Curry, Lainie Kazan, Andrea Martin and Evan Pappas, with choreography by Thommie Walsh.
+1992 The songwriting team of Lynn Ahrens and Stephen Flaherty returns to Broadway with My Favorite Year, a musical adaptation of the film of the same title, starring Tim Curry, Lainie Kazan, Andrea Martin, and Evan Pappas, with choreography by Thommie Walsh.
 It completes its 36-performance subscription run at the Vivian Beaumont Theatre, but does not transfer to a commercial run.
 Ahrens & Flaherty go on to write Ragtime and Seussical.

-2000 Opening night of Jane Eyre, the musical based on the Charlotte Bronte novel.
+2000 Opening night of Jane Eyre, the musical based on the Charlotte Brontë novel.
 Critics say it may have opened too late in the cycle of operatic musicals, but producers keep it running, mainly at a loss, for 209 performances through the 2001 Tony Awards.
 Leading lady Marla Schaffel earns a Tony nomination and a cult following, but no Tony Awards.

 2014 The world premiere of An American in Paris, the stage musical inspired by the Oscar-winning film of the same name, opens at the Théâtre du Châtelet in Paris.
 Directed and choreographed by Christopher Wheeldon, it stars Robert Fairchild and Leanne Cope.
-The production will transfer to Broadway the following year.
+The production transfers to Broadway the following year.

 Watch highlights from the 2015 Broadway revival of The Color Purple: